Previous Topic

 Note: For the avoidance of doubt, actual investment of the funds is not required except as stipulated in the legally binding contract.

-3. Where funds have been committed, under a legally binding fund investment contract, but have not yet been called upon by the fund manager, the principal applicant must invest the amount of any committed but uncalled funds into holding investments (see BN7.5).
+3. Where funds have been committed, under a legally binding fund investment contract, but have not yet been called upon by the fund manager, the principal applicant must invest the amount of any committed but uncalled funds into on-call investments (see BN7.5).

 4. An investment in a managed fund is considered to be an acceptable investment if it meets the requirements of managed funds under the Active Investor Plus immigration instructions at the time the investment is made and if met at that time, remains an acceptable investment eligible for treatment as a managed fund.